-- Extensive regulatory and compliance experience, serving at the Investment Management Regulator leading an enforcement team and as Head of Equity Compliance at ING Barings investment bank. - Joined Catlin as Group Compliance Officer and moved to XL Catlin as Chief Regulatory Affairs Officer. - BA Hons Jurisprudence from Oxford University. - Qualified Barrister.
+- Extensive regulatory and compliance experience, serving at the Investment Management Regulator leading an enforcement team and as Head of Equity Compliance at ING Barings investment bank. - Joined Catlin as Group Compliance Officer and moved to XL Catlin as Chief Regulatory Affairs Officer. - BA Hons Jurisprudence from the University of Oxford. - · Qualified Barrister.